For more than a century, the base SI unit for mass was defined by a material artefact.

 Like the speed of light (c), the Planck constant (h) is a fundamental physical constant.

 - h = 6.626 x 10-34 Js

-Metrologists from MSL are involved with this project, and like the Avogadro Project, it involves international collaboration between Canada, China, France, New Zealand, Switzerland, USA and the BIPM (the home of the SI system).
+Metrologists from MSL were involved with this project, and like the Avogadro Project, it involved international collaboration between Canada, China, France, New Zealand, Switzerland, USA and the BIPM (the home of the SI system).